-A5.23 Operators of generating stations affected by the cap have a responsibility to inform us of their status in relation to the cap by contacting the team: FuellingandSustainability@ofgem.gov.uk.
-Operators should monitor their status on an ongoing basis and make us aware of any changes.
+A5.27 Operators of generating stations affected by the cap have a responsibility to inform us of their status in relation to the cap by contacting the team: FuellingandSustainability@ofgem.gov.uk.
+You will not need to notify this to us each proceeding year but you should monitor the generating station's status on an ongoing basis and make us aware of any changes.